ergoplatform/ergodocs/docs/node/sigs.md

       "h": "02b353df14cd94849c36194bba03000dafaeb91b3a425a863f5660565189ddfe8f"
     }

-result is :
+Result is :
     {
        "r": "...",
       "a": "02c103443ab26655a1ef36f44643700cc5f4730a2a1830085dda1072ccfb30940f"
      }

 ("r" is omitted to avoid private key recovery)
-She sends then "a" value to Bob along with unsigned transaction generated via /wallet/transaction/generateUnsigned.
+She then sends "a" value to Bob, and an unsigned transaction is generated via /wallet/transaction/generateUnsigned.

-Now Bob is generating invalid (partial) signature by sending the following signing request to /wallet/transaction/sign with Alice's commitment included as hint:
+Now Bob is generating an invalid (partial) signature by sending the following signing request to /wallet/transaction/sign with Alice's commitment included as a hint:

     {
       "tx": {